QRCS-CORP/QSMP/README.md

 QSMP provides a complete specification that:
 - Integrates post-quantum secure key exchange with built-in authentication and encrypted tunnel establishment.
-- Uses state-of-the-art asymmetric ciphers (e.g., Kyber and McEliece) and signature schemes (e.g., Dilithium or SPHINCS+) standardized by NIST.
+- Uses state-of-the-art asymmetric ciphers (e.g., Kyber or McEliece) and signature schemes (e.g., Dilithium or SPHINCS+) standardized by NIST.
 - Leverages a robust symmetric cipher (RCS) with enhanced key schedules and authenticated encryption (via KMAC or QMAC).

 By designing QSMP without the constraints of legacy systems, the protocol offers simplicity, improved performance, and superior security for future-proof communications.